 Gene editing is done using molecular scissors that find a compatible sequence in the DNA and cuts the strand.
 The DNA then repairs itself with a changed sequence.

 Is genetic engineering precise?

 The technology of genetic engineering is currently very crude.
-It is not possible to insert a new gene with any accuracy, and the transfer of new genes can disrupt the finely controlled network of DNA in an organism.
+It is not possible to insert a new gene with accuracy, and the transfer of new genes can disrupt the finely controlled network of DNA in an organism.

-Current understanding of the way in which DNA works is extremely limited, and any change to the DNA of an organism at any point can have side effects that are impossible to predict or control.
+Current understanding of the way in which DNA works is extremely limited, and change to the DNA of an organism at any point can have side effects that are impossible to predict or control.
 The new gene could, for example, alter chemical reactions within the cell or disturb cell functions.
 This could lead to instability, the creation of new toxins or allergens, and changes in nutritional value.